Quick answer

 - Before Number 1 goes on stage, lay out Number 2's bag: open it, set the shoes facing forward, and confirm nothing is missing.
 That's the only prep window you'll have.

-- Position the pop-up tent or changing area before the first number exits: if you have to set it up during the change window, you've already lost two minutes.
+- Position the pop-up tent or changing area before the first number exits.
+If you have to set it up during the change window, you've already lost two minutes.

 - Time the full change at home at least once before competition.
 Hair changes add two to four minutes.
 A ballgown exit can add another minute depending on hooks and layers.
 Know your actual time, not the theoretical one.